jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 ## Purpose and limitations
 The main objective of this plugin are:
 - It is possible to export a page or a set of pages as a structure of latex files and images.
-- Export forces as little presentation choices as possible.
-This forces/allows user to make their own styles.
+- Export forces as little presentation choices as possible, allowing user to make their own styles.
 - Mapping as naturally as possible the dokuwiki formatting into sensible latex formatting.
 - Latex scripting is readable.

 Limitations are:
 - Export forces the use of certain packages (listed below).
 - Text wrapping in table cells is not supported.
 Latex has issues with text wrapping multi-column cells.
 They're possible to overcome when you write the Latex document manually, but I haven't been able to found a satisfactory automated solution.
 In the end I had to choose between rowspan/colspan and text wrapping, and I chose the former.
 - I did an opinionated choice about how to map a navigable page hierarchy into a readable document structure.
 After testing it with two very big documents (more than 20 chapters, more than 200 pages), I believe it works quite well.
 I hope it will work also for you.

 ## Exporting a single page to latex
 After installing the plugin, export one page by calling an url as follows: